milesgranger/gilknocker/README.md

-In general, it appears that `polling_interval_micros=1_000` is a good tradeoff in terms of accurate GIL contention metric and the resulting `sampling_interval_micros=10_000` (defaults to 10x polling interval) is high enough to relax performance impact a bit.
+In general, it appears that `polling_interval_micros=1_000` is a good tradeoff in terms of accurate GIL contention metric and the resulting `sampling_interval_micros=10_000` (defaults to 10x polling interval) is high enough to relax performance impact a bit when combined with `sleeping_interval_micros=100_000` (defaults to 100x polling interval); but feel free to play with these to conform to your needs.

 Below is a summary of benchmarking two different functions, one which uses the GIL, and one which releases it.
 For `interval=None` this means